On my birthday in 2013, I decided to start journaling daily. I had heard and been told for years about the importance of journaling each day.

 This is meant to be a process that will allow you to come up with ways you could do something differently next time.
 I incorporate this process when reflecting on my day and also detail the actual events that happened that day from the time I woke up to the present time.
 Not only does it give me a chance to document my day, it also creates a history of all the things I’ve been doing.

 Before I started journaling, if I wanted to know what I did on a particular day, I’d have to guess and most times, it would not be accurate.
 Now, I have documented evidence of my daily activities.
 When reading back early journal entries, it’s a similar experience to looking at old photos of yourself, which is very nice.

 - Clarifies my thinking.
 Writing each day has helped me generate new content on my blog consistently.
-Although I have had a blog for more than seven years, it has only been in 2013 that I have really committed to publishing new posts on a weekly basis.
+Although I’ve had a blog for over seven years, it has only been in 2013 that I’ve really committed to publishing new posts on a weekly basis.
 By giving myself the time every night to be quiet and think has allowed me to generate new ideas for my books and training programs.

-Having experienced and stayed committed to journaling daily for over a year, I can confidently say that it is now a habit that I will continue to maintain as the benefits far outweigh the time required to sit down and write.
-I encourage you to give this a go and experience it for yourself.
+Having experienced and stayed committed to journaling daily for over a year, I can confidently say it’s now a habit I’ll continue to maintain as the benefits far outweigh the time required to sit down and write.
+I encourage you to try it and experience it for yourself.

 Question: If you do currently journal daily, what are some benefits you have experienced?